 Named Best Novel of 2016 by the Wall Street Journal

-Winner of the American Library Association's Sophie Brody Medal, finalist for the National Book Critics Circle award for fiction, shortlisted for Andrew Carnegie Medal
+Winner of the California Book Award for fiction, the American Library Association's Sophie Brody Medal, finalist for the National Book Critics Circle award for fiction, shortlisted for Andrew Carnegie Medal

 “His most beautifully realized novel to date...a masterful and resounding novel of the dark and blazing forces that forged our tumultuous, confounding, and precious world.” - Booklist

 A yearlong conversation reaching Bay Area adults through opportunities for lively Jewish learning.
 Stimulated by a selected book and its themes, the program connecting readers through discussions, events, and informal conversations.

 On the bookshelf for 2016-17: Moonglow by Michael Chabon

 Michael Chabon's novel Moonglow unfolds as the deathbed confession of the narrator’s grandfather, whose tongue has been loosened by painkillers and whose memory has been by stirred by the imminence of death.
 From the Jewish slums of prewar South Philadelphia to the American invasion of Germany to the heyday of the space program, the novel revisits an entire era through a single life and collapses a lifetime into a single week.
 It is a tale of of war and adventure, of marriage and desire, of model rocketry and the moral complexity underpinning the American space program, and of the difficult love between the narrator's grandfather and his enigmatic grandmother, a woman broken by her experience growing up in war-torn France.
 A work of fictional autobiography, Moonglow, above all, is about the destructive impact and the creative power of keeping secrets and telling lies.